 The playground at Terra Nova is the perfect place to unleash some energy. | Photo: Crystal Solberg

-The great outdoors isn't just about playgrounds.
-If you’d like to introduce your children to the wonders of the natural world, the Richmond Nature Park is an excellent place for a 101 primer.
-Short trails wind through lush bog and forest habitat, and there are busy bird feeder stations where the kids can watch multiple species in action (including hummingbirds).
+If your children have caught the nature bug, take their wildlife-watching hobby up a notch at this rustic shoreline park, one of the most celebrated birding spots in BC.
+Iona Beach Regional Park’s easy-access trails offer an amazing diversity of bird watching opportunities and spotters of all ages should look out for eagles, hawks, woodpeckers, red-winged blackbirds, and much more.
+They might even spot a turtle or two shuffling through the sandy grass.
+Keep in mind that this is a great chance to teach your kids about observing wildlife with respect.
+Richmond Nature Park is also another great place to visit, short trails wind through lush bog and forest habitat, and there are busy bird feeder stations where the kids can watch multiple species in action (including hummingbirds).
 And if they are treasure hunt fans, this is also a great place to introduce your children to the joys of geocaching.

-Don’t miss: The park’s free-entry Nature House is lined with kid-friendly displays and interactive exhibits on regional flora and fauna.
+Don’t miss: The Richmond Nature park’s free-entry Nature House is lined with kid-friendly displays and interactive exhibits on regional flora and fauna.

 GULF OF GEORGIA CANNERY NATIONAL HISTORIC SITE